Explore the power of Clojure protocols for abstraction and polymorphism, and learn how to define and implement them effectively.

 protocol for a rectangle and a circle.

-Implementing with extend-type
+extend-type

-(defrecord Rectangle [width height])
+§(defrecord Rectangle [width height])

 (extend-type Rectangle